- What are my payment options?

 International investors can pay by wire transfer or credit card.
 For wire transfers, many investors recommend TransferWise.

-For all payment methods other than credit cards, there is 2% service fee added to the investment amount, capped at $75, but minimum $7.
+For all payment methods other than credit cards, there is 2% service fee added to the investment amount, a minimum of $8, and a maximum of $100.

-For credit cards, our service fee is 3%, with a minimum of $7.
+For credit cards, our fee is 3.5%, with a minimum of $8.
 We discount our service fee to 2% when other payment methods are used.

 All fees are refunded if you cancel your investment.